rcarvello/wcm_people_development/README.md

 2. Then go to the **config** directory and modify **application.config.php**  according to your MySQL server configuration and the Apache web folder you want to use to deploy your application.

-3. Also, execute **sdl\db.sql** files into your Mysql server to create the DB schema.
+3. Also, execute the **sdl\db.sql** files into your Mysql server to create the DB schema.
 By default, it creates a database named **people_dev** with sample data.

 File **sql\empty_db.sql** creates an empty DB schema ready for production.

-On Windows with PHP and MySQL installed you can run the application by using PHP built in web server.
+On Windows with PHP and MySQL installed, you can run the application by using PHP's built-in web server.
 Just modify **server.bat** by setting your PHP path and execute it.

-To login you can use crediantials stored into user table.
-All password are "password"
+To log in, you can use credentials stored in the user table.
+All passwords are "password"

 ### Thanks
 Many and many thanks to